-Lazily scanning through every setting in a configuration file / function in a library / flag in a compiler e.t.c. will go a looong way!
+Lazily scanning through every function in a library / scale in a musical style / brush type in an art catalogue etc. will go a looong way!
 You will be amazed at how much you recall when you get stuck.

 Some of my favourite and most rewarding tool choices have been in direct defiance of my prejudices.
 In fact, nowadays I actively recommend trying something utterly bizarre (like vim) on the off chance you fall in love (like I did, with vim).

 Enjoying a tool is important.
 If you find that you do, use that energy to learn it inside-out!

 Honestly, thinking about recommendations with hindsight is tricky.
 Much of what I have learned was motivated by aspirations that have long since changed.

 If I met my past self...
 I doubt I could convince them to relax, ignore what's trendy, and do more aimless studying!

 TL;DR: just focus on changing your perspective, you will gain confidence over time :)

 For specific more suggestions, check out my links & books page.

 I also have a fine art learning adventures page.